-Can Your Landlord Spy on You?
+Can My Landlord Spy on Me?

 The use of surveillance cameras by landlords may be legal.
 It also may constitute tenant harassment.
 Whether surveillance cameras are permissible depends on many factors, including location and use.